dnndev/xmp-docs/configuring-xmod-pro.md

 context: all
 summary: >-
   The XMod Pro module configuration page allows you to assign forms and templates and set some security options for the module.
+The Configuration page is available to portal administrators as well as Hosts and SuperUsers.
+You can view the Configuration page by selecting "Configure" from the Actions/Manage Menu for the module, as seen below.
 keywords:
   - configuring
   - mod